LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of PPRM Trainging

 During the processing of OpenMathInstruct-1, we exclusively utilize samples without Python interpreter calls.
 For the same problem, we sample pairs composed of outcomes with higher and lower quality annotations.

-Notably, we filtered out any data samples from PRM800K and OpenMathInstruct-1 that may overlap with the GSM8K and MATH test sets.
+Notably, we filtered out any data samples from PRM800K and OpenMathInstruct-1 that may overlap with the GSM8K and MATH test sets, especially the PRM800K.
 Ultimately, we formed a dataset of 7,780,951 entries for training the PPRM model.